Fisherman13/chess-bot/README.md

 - promotions visually stay pawns by match replays
 - proper chess notation
 - prevent freezing the UI when making the tree
-- after the opponent castles, the user cannot castle anymore on that side

 ## future features
 - improve end game